aackerman/circular-dependency-plugin/README.md

 ### Webpack Versions

-The latest major version of this plugin `5`, supports webpack `4.x.x` as a peer dependency.
+The latest major version of this plugin `5`, supports webpack `4.0.1` and greater as a peer dependency.
 Major version `4` of this plugin and below are intended to support webpack `3.x.x` and below as a peer dependency.

 ### Basic Usage